NitishKanna107/Arcade-Pong/README.md

 Currently, only a prototype of the game is available with limited features.
 You can try it out and give me constructive feedback that I can implement in the actual release version of the game.

 To run the prototype version of the game follow the steps below:
-- Open the prototype directory `Arcade-Pong/prototype`
+- Open the game directory `Arcade-Pong/game/`
-- Run the `game.py` script present inside the directory
+- Run the `prototype_pong.py` script present inside the directory
 - To quit the game just press the `'q' key`

 ## Contribute